paulbevis/async-await-examples/README.md

 ### Why should I use it?

 1 Concise and clean
-* We don’t have to write .then
+* We don’t have to write...
+*       .then
 *       create an anonymous function to handle the response,
 *       or give a name data to a variable that we don’t need to use.
 *       Also avoids nesting our code.

 2 Error handling